clsacramento/kube-inst/README.md

 * Nodes networking should be configured.
 * The nodes can be accessed with the same SSH key.

-These should be run on the master node or a jumpbox:
+The following should be run on the master node or a jumpbox:
 ~~~
 git clone https://github.com/clsacramento/kube-inst
 cd kube-inst